Location Management in IP-based Future LEO Satellite Networks: A Review: Mobility characteristics in future LEO SatNets

 \section{Mobility characteristics in future LEO SatNets}

 Satellite communication systems have been considered as a potential solution for complementing terrestrial networks by providing coverage in rural areas as well as offloading and balancing data traffic in densely populated areas \cite{Papa2018}.
-With the emergence of LEO satellite mega-constellations, which involve hundreds to thousands of satellites \cite{Chaudhry2020}, the concept of satellite networks is evolving rapidly and gaining increased attention.
-It is expected that satellite networks will be an integral part of the future universal communication network, which is not only on Earth but also in its surrounding space and even extends to reach the Moon and other planets. \acrshort{3gpp} introduced a number of satellite use cases in 5G networks (\acrshort{3gpp} TR 22.822 Release 16) which discuss the role of satellites in future networks \cite{3GPPRel162018}.
+With the emergence of LEO satellite mega-constellations, which involve hundreds to thousands of satellites \cite{Chaudhry2020} \cite{Chaudhry2021}, the concept of satellite networks is evolving rapidly and gaining increased attention. \acrshort{3gpp} introduced a number of satellite use cases in 5G networks (\acrshort{3gpp} TR 22.822 Release 16) which discuss the role of satellites in future networks \cite{3GPPRel162018}.
 For example, \acrshort{3gpp} introduced \textit{ Internet of Things with a Satellite Network} and \textit{ Global Satellite Overlay} use cases that both emphasize the future role of satellite networks.
 However, to realize such use cases there are still several challenging matters to address.
 A major challenge that faces future satellite networks is mobility management.
 Therefore, in this section, after highlighting the challenging features of future LEO SatNets, we discuss two unprecedented mobility management scenarios in future satellite networks with a focus on location management.